ITranslateExpressRequest

 to check if all awaited return values are truthy value for fn.
 Once an fn call on a chunk

-ed return value is falsy, the stream is destroyed and the promise is fulfilled with false
+awaited return value is falsy, the stream is destroyed and the promise is fulfilled with false.

 Parameters